Maple Leaves Forever has a Board of Directors as well as the support staff team listed below.

 (Webmaster, E-News, Print advertising and Social Media)

-In addition, Mary is a professional classical singer and choir conductor, and volunteers with a variety of community organizations.
+In addition, Mary is a professional musician, and volunteers with a variety of community organizations.
 She loves nature and hiking, and strives to reduce her carbon footprint by using transit, recycling and reducing single-use plastics.

 Mary can be reached at marketing@mapleleavesforever.ca.